 Another volunteer will invite you to make an offering.
-Volunteers will pass a basket to accept offerings to the church, and the leader will give thanks.
+Volunteers will pass a basket to accept offerings to the church and will say a prayer of gratitude.
 We will sing our offering song; the words are printed in the bulletin.

 We will hear a reflection on scripture.
 Our band and music leader will perform some songs and then we will sing a final song together.

 You are welcome to join us at any time and stay as long as you can.
-You are welcome to wear whatever you like and sit wherever is comfortable for you.
+Wear whatever you like and sit wherever is comfortable for you.

-Any fifth Sundays, we have a potluck downstairs.
+On fifth Sundays, we have a potluck downstairs after the service.
 Everyone is welcome to stay and eat with us whether or not you brought food.
 You can also invite friends and family.

 Wednesday night Bible study: This is an informal gathering which begins at 6 and may run until 7:15 or so.
 We read books or studies determined by our small group.

 Alcohol: We do not include alcohol in Holy Communion or regular church activities, but we will occasionally serve wine or beer during special events or fundraisers.
 We are aware of members of our community who are in recovery and want to support you in this recovery.
 If alcohol will be served we will be sure to note it when promoting the event.